Graduate Student Essay Award

 2. Each submission must also include a 250-word abstract written in English regardless of the language of the rest of the paper.

-All submissions are to be sent as PDF attachments to Ryan Frisinger, at email@example.com.
+Email questions to Ryan Frisinger at firstname.lastname@example.org.
 The winning essay will be chosen by members of the ICMA Grants and Awards Committee, which is chaired by our Vice-President.